keenlabs/Keen-Docs/source/clients/ruby/usage_guide.rst

 Introduction
 ------------

 The Keen Ruby client is designed to be simple yet flexible.
 Our goal is to let you decide what events are important to you, use your own vocabulary to describe them, and decide when you want to send them to Keen service.
+If you're ready to start sending data to Keen, this guide will help you get started.
+You might also want to check out the :doc:`/getting_started_guide` and the :doc:`/event_data_modeling/event_data_intro`.

 Installing the Keen Gem
 It’s easy!
 Use this command line: